Ways We Work

-Whether you are a stay-at-home mom, a retiree or a stormwater professional, there’s a way for you to help improve the health of our local rivers and streams!
+Whether you are a stay-at-home mom, a retiree, or a stormwater professional, there’s a way for you to help improve the health of our local rivers and streams!

 The Conservation Foundation works collaboratively, in many innovative ways to protect and improve the health of our rivers and streams and ultimately our communities.
-The basis of much of the watershed work we do is based on strong relationships with stakeholders that we have built over many years in the DuPage, Fox and Des Plaines River and Salt Creek watersheds.
+The basis of much of the watershed work we do is based on strong relationships with stakeholders that we have built over many years in the DuPage, Fox and Des Plaines Rivers, and Salt Creek watersheds.
 We have tailored our work to needs of each watershed in different ways.

 DuPage River Salt Creek Workgroup

 For the DuPage River Salt Creek Workgroup (DRSCW) we are both a founding member and have provided technical and support staffing through contracts since 2004.